JamesArthurHolland/heuristic-wordle-cracker/README.md

 Unfortunately this was extremely hard to find, as many of the dictionary lists available online are filled with non-words and special characters, as they are typically used for password cracking.

-I found a list of 5 letter words that wordle uses here:
+I found a list of 5 letter words that wordle uses here, I'm not sure whether this is all of the 5 letter words in the English dictionary or not:

 [Wordle list](https://gist.githubusercontent.com/cfreshman/a03ef2cba789d8cf00c08f767e0fad7b/raw/28804271b5a226628d36ee831b0e36adef9cf449/wordle-answers-alphabetical.txt)